Incorporating device characterization into security proofs: Introduction

 In light of the above, a more careful treatment of probabilistic uncertainty in the certification procedure is necessary.
 This is the main purpose of this work: we lay out a framework via which this issue can be properly addressed, and establish rigorous statements regarding the final states produced when a QKD device is subject to such a certification procedure followed by multiple QKD protocol instances (in the event of approval).
 In the process, we obtain clear guidelines for what is required from both the certification procedures and the QKD security proofs, which we informally summarize as follows: \begin{enumerate} \item The certification procedure should construct confidence intervals for all parameters ``relevant to'' a security proof, and reject the device if any of these confidence intervals are not contained within some pre-designated ranges. \item The security proofs should have some ``robustness'' to imperfections, in the sense that they must ensure security holds for all devices with parameters lying within some nontrivial ranges, rather than only idealized devices with some ``perfect'' values for those parameters. \end{enumerate} We give a more detailed and rigorous description of these criteria in the main body of this work, particularly Proposition~\ref{prop:mainbound} and Sec.~\ref{sec:certify}--\ref{sec:securityproof}.
 As long as these criteria are satisfied, we can obtain useful conclusions about the states produced by the QKD protocol instances, though we re-emphasize that due to the fundamental obstacles mentioned above, it is \emph{not} valid to suppose they yield statements of the form (for instance) ``conditioned on the certification procedure approving, the probability that Eve can guess the final keys is small''.

 This paper is structured as follows.
 In Sec.~\ref{sec:framework}, we lay out our framework for describing certification procedures and QKD protocols, and present our main result (Proposition~\ref{prop:mainbound}) regarding rigorous statements that can be made for the states produced at the end of such a process.
-In Sec.~\ref{sec:certify}, we discuss what this implies in terms of what is required in the certification procedure, and conversely, in Sec.~\ref{sec:securityproof} we discuss what is required from the QKD security proofs.
-Finally, in Sec.~\ref{sec:conclusion} we summarize our findings.
+In Sec.~\ref{sec:certify}, we discuss what this implies in terms of what is required in the certification procedure, and conversely, in Sec.~\ref{sec:securityproof} we discuss what is required from the QKD security proofs. \markup{In Sec.~\ref{sec:concreteExample}, we provide a pedagogical example that illustrates the application of our work to characterizing dark count rates in a QKD detection setup.} Finally, in Sec.~\ref{sec:conclusion} we summarize our findings.
 Some technical details and variants are deferred to the appendices, such as the possibilities of ``adaptive'' protocol choices based on characterizing device parameters (Appendix~\ref{app:varproof}) and connections to the framework of Abstract Cryptography (Appendix~\ref{app:AC}).